Frequently Asked Questions

 - Children younger than 17, must be accompanied by an adult at all times.
 The parent/guardian must be a Rec Sports member or follow the Non-member procedures noted above.

 - Children younger than 13 will be designated as "Climber Only" and must be accompanied by a belay certified parent/guardian.
-Both child and parent/guardian must pay rental charge for equipment.

 Who is eligible to rent equipment?

 Anyone with a valid Texas Tech ID is eligible to rent equipment from the OPC.
 Not for Profit community groups and organizations can also rent equipment, contact the OPC for more details.

 A reservation is the only way to assure we will have the equipment you need.
 You can reserve equipmen tthe week prior to your pick-up.
 You must reserve equipment at the OPC Rental Shop by filling out the necessary paperwork and paying for the rental in full.
 The OPC accepts cash, check and credit cards.